User37som/libbitcoin/Network-Settings.md

 The path to a file that contains the addresses of potential network peers.
 Used by the [send-tx-p2p](bx-send-tx-p2p) command only.
 If this has any addresses populated the seeding step will be skipped, greatly reducing command completion time.

 #### debug_file
+The path to a file that contains debugging information.
+Logging to a file is [not enabled](https://github.com/libbitcoin/libbitcoin-explorer/issues/457) in v3.0.0.

 #### error_file
+The path to a file that contains debugging information.
+Logging to a file is [not enabled](https://github.com/libbitcoin/libbitcoin-explorer/issues/457) in v3.0.0.

 #### seed